linkedin/ControlLLM/README.md

 ##### Step 2: set up the right config with best practice:

-Note: in order to speed up training, there are 3 different combinations of configurations recommended to set before launching the training with "mldev run"(trainer config is in step 2):
+Note: in order to speed up training, there are 3 different combinations of configurations recommended to set before launching the training(trainer config is in step 1):

 - native trainer with fsdp